What is Radiologic Technology?

 What form of training does Brookdale offer?

 The Radiologic Technology Program is a full-time A.A.S. professional degree program.
-Students seeking admission to the program must meet specific program admissions requirements.
+Students seeking admission to the program must meet specific admissions requirements.
 Once admitted into the program, you will be in classroom instruction, laboratory practice, and clinical practice for 35-40 hours per week.
-During the first summer, you will participate in a 6-week, 40-hour clinical practicum, and in the second summer, a 3-week clinical practicum.
+During the first summer, you will participate in a 6-week, 40-hour clinical practicum, and in the second spring semester, you will attend clinical practicum 3 days per week.

 What’s the employment outlook?

-Nationally, the annual median wage as of May 2019 was $63,120.
+Nationally, the annual median wage as of May 2016 was $57,450.
 (The median wage is the wage at which half the workers earn more than that amount, and half earn less.)
 The lowest 10 percent earned below $38,660, and the top 10 percent earned more than $82,590.
-The average hourly salary in New Jersey is $30.

 The Radiologic Technology Program is accredited by the Joint Review Committee on Education in Radiologic Technology, JRCERT, located at 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182 (Phone: 312-704-5300) and the New Jersey Radiologic Technology Board of Examiners, located at 25 Arctic Parkway, Trenton, NJ 08625 (Phone 609-984-5890).